 On the command bar, select Save & Close.

 Create a second contact similar to the one you just made.
 Use the same email address and fictional city, but use a different first and last name.

 Go to Marketing > Customers > Segments.
 This takes you to a list of existing segments.
 On the command bar, select New.

-On the command bar, select Go Live to publish the segment (you won't be able to use it in a customer journey until it goes live, even though you've saved it).
-Dynamics 365 for Marketing checks the segment for errors and reports any problems it finds.
+Select Save on the command bar to save your segment and then select Go Live to publish the segment (you won't be able to use it in a customer journey until it goes live, even though you've saved it).
+Dynamics 365 Marketing checks the segment for errors and reports any problems it finds.
 If an error is reported, fix it and try again.
-If no error is found, your segment is copied to the Dynamics 365 for Marketing email marketing service, which makes it available for use by a customer journey.
+If no error is found, your segment is copied to the marketing services, which make it available for use by a customer journey.